seanbow/object_pose_detection/README.md

 ## Dependencies
 The [semantic_slam](semantic_slam) package requires the following external dependencies:
 1. `libpng++-dev`
-1. Google's `ceres-solver` library, installed from source (see http://ceres-solver.org/) or at least a more recent version that is included in Ubuntu's package management
+1. Google's `ceres-solver` library, installed from source (see http://ceres-solver.org/) or at least a more recent version than is included in Ubuntu's package management
 1. [GTSAM](https://github.com/borglab/gtsam)

 ## Usage